usr-lab/usr-lab.github.io/people/index.md

 <button class="button black" onclick="window.open('http://katalog.uu.se/profile/?id=N18-2160')" type="button">Giulia Perugia's Website</button>

 <h3>Piercosma Bisconti Lucidi</h3>
-<h4 style="color:grey">  Ph.D.
-Researcher </h4>
+<h4 style="color:grey">  Visiting Ph.D.
+Student </h4>
 <div class='container'>
     <div>
 		<img src='../images/people-piercosma.jpg' class='iconDetails'>
     </div>
     <div style='margin-left:25%;'>
-    <div style="font-size:.8em"> Piercosma Bisconti is a former visiting Ph.D. researcher in the Social Robotics Lab.
+    <div style="font-size:.8em"> Piercosma Bisconti is a former visiting Ph.D. student in the Social Robotics Lab.
 He is a Ph.D. candidate in Political Philosophy at Sant’Anna School of Advanced Studies.
 His research focuses on how human-robot interactions may influence human-human ones, especially with regards to Social Robotics.
 His background is in Philosophy, both the B.A and M.A, and a large part of his studies focused on Psychology.
 While doing his Ph.D, he is researcher at the CyberethicsLab, addressing the socio-technical implications of disruptive technologies in EU Horizon 2020 projects. </div>
 </div>